strawberryjello/circlesoftware-apitest/README.md

 - Run the tests using `rspec`

-- You can view the data returned by the API by using the included UI or by querying the API directly, see the section [Viewing the Data](https://github.com/strawberryjello/circlesoftware-apitest#viewing-the-data)
+- You can view the data returned by the API by using the included UI or by querying the API directly, see the section [Viewing the Data Locally](https://github.com/strawberryjello/circlesoftware-apitest#viewing-the-data-locally)

 ## Database Setup